ivanchenoweth/laravel-sail-mongo-poc1/README.md

 ## Branch laravel-sail-mongo-working

-This branch is for work with laravel, sail and mongodb in codespaces (configured) or localy
+This branch is for work with laravel, sail configured for mongodb in codespaces (configured) or localy (could be switched to mysql)

 > NOTE: to run the codespaces environment just execute:

-`vendor/bin/sail up 'd`
+`vendor/bin/sail up -d`

 ## Steps from scratch (in a empty repository)